flintwinters/jisp/README.md

 #### 1. Advanced Debugging

 Jisp offers powerful debugging features thanks to its use of JSON for the entire program state—code, heap, stack, and environment.
-Since everything is encapsulated as a single JSON object, you can:
+It is imperative that all program state be captured by JSON to maintain this behavior.
+By encapsulating everything as a single JSON object, you can:

 * **Step Forward and Backward**: Log the program state at different points and jump between them.